 NORTON

-Norton is another great destination for outdoor recreation.
-Just climb to to the top of Flag Rock for a 1,000' view down into the city!
+Norton is another great destination for outdoor recreation in the Heart of Appalachia region.
+Just climb to to the top of Flag Rock for a 1,000-foot view down into the town!
 The vantage point is absolutely perfect for foliage photography, as panoramic views allow you to take in both Virginia and Kentucky mountain scenery.

 Stay: Days Inn